Title: A Sorta Fairytale (1 of 2 or 1/3)

 Betting on his love life, or complete lack of had become such a tradition at their college that Ike didn't even blink at this.

 "I need to find someone," Ike said, cutting Ranulf off.

-"No, not drunk girls.
-Not that kind of finding.
-There's this guy I saw last party.
-A guy, science major.
-Long hair that seems black at first, it's sort of greenish, though.
-Red eyes like he smoked the whole stash, kind of anti-social.
+"There was this guy I saw last party.
+Some science major.
+Long hair that seems black at first, it's sort of greenish, though, like a bird's feathers.
+He's kind of anti-social.
 Likes bacon.
 That's who I was with last night."

-"Soren Nevassa?"
+"Soren Nevassa?
+Really?
+Him?"
 Ranulf said.
 "And I'm pretty sure he hates bacon, as well as everything else."

 Ike frowned.
 "How can you hate bacon?
 Is that even possible?"

 "I know!
-I dated this vegan girl once, and she thought bacon was the epitome of evil.
+I hung out with this girl once, and she thought bacon was the epitome of evil.
 But that's another story."

 "Yeah, tell me the horror story later.
 Where would I find him?"
 Ike asked.

 "Now?
-Probably in the library, I swear he loves that library like you love meat," Ranulf said.
+Probably in the library, I swear he loves that library like you love meat.
+As much as Kyza loves productivity and sales at Men's Warehouse," Ranulf said.
 He then grinned, and snapped his fingers.
 "I totally get it now.
 You love meat get it?
-That's why you don't kiss girls–" He elbowed Ike in the ribs.
+That's why you don't date girls."
+He elbowed Ike in the ribs.

 Ike just looked blankly at him.